Nordstrom Black Friday deals: up to 60% off Our Place, Adidas, Calvin Klein and more

 Beauty deals at the Nordstrom Black Friday sale

 Give your makeup bag a facelift ahead of the holidays by shopping beauty bargains at the Nordstrom Black Friday sale.
-Save big on Giorgio Armani, Olaplex and more.
+Save big on Noshinku hand sanitizer, a popular Urban Decay eyeshadow palette and more.

 Noshinku Refillable Pocket Hand Sanitizer for $7.50 (Save $2.50)